serokell/serokell-util/serokell-style.md

 Use singular when naming modules (e.g. use `Data.Map` and `Data.ByteString.Internal` instead of `Data.Maps` and `Data.ByteString.Internals`).
-Sometimes it's acceptable to use plural (e. g. `Types`, `Instances`).
+Sometimes it is acceptable to use plural (e. g. `Types`, `Instances`).

 ### Export Lists

+All modules _must_ have explicit exports.

 Format export lists as follows: